-Redheads are an interesting rarity; only 1-2% of natural redheads are in the world’s population.
-Because of this, there’s often mystery surrounding what happens to red hair with age, including whether it will turn gray or white.
+Redheads are an interesting rarity; only 1-2% of the world’s population are natural redheads.
+Because of this, there’s often a mystery surrounding what happens to red hair with age, including whether it will turn gray or white.

 People often joke about all redheads being related to each other or being descendants of Leprechauns or other fantastical fairy-tale creatures.